Lightnet/vangunjs/README.md

   By using the [vanjs](vanjs.org) to reduce html set up.
 To create user interface in javascript module browser.
 Used jquery before as does help but it different methods.
 So it almost but it has more features.
 One of the reason is keep the keep it simple to development and easy to understand.
 It is just testing the builds.

+# Gun.js Database graph node:
+  Gun Graph database.
+One is server and other client.
+As features of graph node, key and value.
+Read more on this site link. https://gun.eco/docs/RAD One reason is reduce data size.

+# Security, Encryption, & Authorization - SEA.js:
+  This added layer on gun graph node.
+It will loop throught those nodes to make those keys are vaild user who own and write the data.
+With the certify it would be easy to handle write permission.
+Note it take time to process the data.

 # Private Message:
  Note this is my own understanding a bit.
 It might right and wrong.
 Which require some testing.